 Srila Bhaktivedanta Narayana Gosvami Maharaja

-Calendar).
-In observance of this holy day, it is recommended to fast until noon, and then honor prasadam with Ekadasi preparations.
-(More information can be found in the Vaisnava calendar.
+[In observance of the appearance day of Sri Advaita Acarya, it is recommended to fast until noon, and then honor prasadam with Ekadasi preparations.
+(More information can be found in the Vaisnava calendar.)

 Advaita Saptami is the day that Sri Advaita Acarya appeared in this world.
 Sri Advaita Acarya, the cause of the material world, comes first; after that Sri Nityananda Prabhu comes on the day of trayodasi and then Sri Caitanya Mahaprabhu Himself, descending into this world with the effulgence of radha-bhava, comes on purnima.
 In this way the pastimes of Sri Caitanya Mahaprabhu begin.